 🏢

-Advising high-net-worth individuals, trusts, or institutional clients carries higher risk than servicing retail clients with smaller portfolios.
-Complex financial structures and cross-border investments increase your exposure to larger claims.
+Advising high-net-worth individuals, SMSF trustees or institutional clients carries higher exposure than servicing standard retail investors.
+Complex structures and cross-border arrangements amplify potential claim values.

 Real-World Insurance Scenarios for Financial Advisers